Digital Turbine (NASDAQ:APPS) Releases FY 2024 Earnings Guidance

-Digital Turbine (NASDAQ:APPS – Get Free Report) updated its FY 2024 earnings guidance on Wednesday.
+Digital Turbine (NASDAQ:APPS – Get Free Report) issued an update on its FY 2024 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of 0.500-0.540 for the period, compared to the consensus estimate of 0.610.
 The company issued revenue guidance of $547.0 million-$553.0 million, compared to the consensus revenue estimate of $572.5 million.
 Digital Turbine also updated its FY24 guidance to $0.50-0.54 EPS.

 Digital Turbine Trading Up 2.6 %

-Digital Turbine (NASDAQ:APPS – Get Free Report) last issued its earnings results on Wednesday, November 8th.
-The software maker reported $0.04 earnings per share for the quarter, missing the consensus estimate of $0.07 by ($0.03).
-The firm had revenue of $143.26 million during the quarter, compared to analysts’ expectations of $146.00 million.
+Digital Turbine (NASDAQ:APPS – Get Free Report) last posted its quarterly earnings data on Wednesday, November 8th.
+The software maker reported $0.04 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.07 by ($0.03).
 Digital Turbine had a positive return on equity of 4.27% and a negative net margin of 34.53%.
-Sell-side analysts forecast that Digital Turbine will post 0.25 EPS for the current fiscal year.
+The firm had revenue of $143.26 million for the quarter, compared to analyst estimates of $146.00 million.
+On average, sell-side analysts anticipate that Digital Turbine will post 0.25 earnings per share for the current fiscal year.

 Analyst Ratings Changes

-A number of large investors have recently bought and sold shares of APPS.
-Mercer Global Advisors Inc. ADV bought a new stake in shares of Digital Turbine during the third quarter valued at approximately $174,000.
-PNC Financial Services Group Inc. raised its holdings in shares of Digital Turbine by 45.4% during the fourth quarter.
-PNC Financial Services Group Inc. now owns 9,430 shares of the software maker’s stock valued at $144,000 after buying an additional 2,945 shares during the last quarter.
-ProShare Advisors LLC raised its holdings in Digital Turbine by 8.6% during the second quarter.
-ProShare Advisors LLC now owns 14,675 shares of the software maker’s stock worth $136,000 after purchasing an additional 1,160 shares in the last quarter.
-Woodline Partners LP bought a new stake in Digital Turbine during the second quarter worth approximately $128,000.
-Finally, Two Sigma Securities LLC raised its holdings in Digital Turbine by 604.9% during the second quarter.
-Two Sigma Securities LLC now owns 12,622 shares of the software maker’s stock worth $117,000 after purchasing an additional 15,122 shares in the last quarter.
-Institutional investors own 64.64% of the company’s stock.
+A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
+BlackRock Inc. increased its position in shares of Digital Turbine by 2.4% in the third quarter.
+BlackRock Inc. now owns 14,652,447 shares of the software maker’s stock valued at $211,141,000 after acquiring an additional 346,489 shares during the last quarter.
+Vanguard Group Inc. grew its holdings in Digital Turbine by 8.6% during the third quarter.
+Vanguard Group Inc. now owns 10,649,564 shares of the software maker’s stock worth $153,461,000 after purchasing an additional 843,856 shares during the period.
+State Street Corp grew its holdings in Digital Turbine by 5.6% during the second quarter.
+State Street Corp now owns 3,675,648 shares of the software maker’s stock worth $34,110,000 after purchasing an additional 195,425 shares during the period.
+Finally, Geode Capital Management LLC grew its holdings in Digital Turbine by 5.1% during the second quarter.
+Geode Capital Management LLC now owns 1,857,704 shares of the software maker’s stock worth $17,239,000 after purchasing an additional 89,736 shares during the period.
+Institutional investors and hedge funds own 64.64% of the company’s stock.

 Digital Turbine Company Profile